16 Study Tips to Lead You to College Success

-Stressing out while your studying is counterintuitive.
+Stressing out while you’re studying is counterintuitive.
 If you feel yourself getting overwhelmed, take a break, walk away, and come back to it a little later with a fresh perspective.
 It will make all the difference!

 What are your best study tips for college?
 Let us know below!